department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-usability-tests/research-plan.md

 ### Research questions

-- How would clients go about searching for counseling and benefit services on a search engine?
+- How would clients go about searching for counseling and benefit services on the internet?

 Will the designs provide Veterans with enough information to:
  - understand what care is available at Vet Centers?